Vets-Who-Code/vets-who-code-app/src/data/mdx-pages/privacy-policy.md

 ![alt text](/images/purchase-guide/privacy-policy.jpg)

-This Privacy Policy is applicabled for any one involves with the registering and course engagement at MaxCoach Online Course Educational center.
+This Privacy Policy is applicabled for any one involves with the registering and course engagement at #VetsWhoCode Online Course Educational center.

 ### Availability of Website